misha1350/trash-compactor/README.md

 - Create a 1-click/unattended mode of operation
   - Automatically discover large folders (replacing WizTree and having to manually scour through folders)
   - Avoiding compressing specific folders, such as ones mentioned in short-term goals
-  - Make life easier for The Greatest Technicians That's Ever Lived
+  - Make life easier for The Greatest Technicians That Have Ever Lived
 - Implement smart compression detection:
   - Use entropy analysis for compressibility estimation
   - Sample data chunks strategically